Alice Wheeldon: Legacy

+In Derby in 2011 the Derby Peoples History Group aimed to highlight injustices in history and began a campaign to clear Alice Wheeldon's name.
+They also wanted a blue plaque in Derby to be erected and a tour or walk of the sites.

 In January 2012 the BBC reported on a campaign to clear Wheeldon's name, quoting Dr Nicholas Hiley of the University of Kent, who said the case against her was "shaky".
 Hiley said that during the First World War MI5 had become "very fixated on political opposition to the war" and that the Wheeldons' unusual combination of beliefs (Marxists, atheists, vegetarians, supporters of the suffragettes and conscientious objectors), had drawn MI5's attention.
 Hiley described Alex Gordon (in reality William Rickard) as an "unbalanced fantasist" who was "spectacularly unreliable"; a convicted blackmailer, he had twice been declared criminally insane and was released from the high-security psychiatric Broadmoor Hospital only two years before being employed by MI5.
 Hiley went on to suggest that Rickard's department of MI5 was facing closure at the time of Wheeldon's arrest and the case against her and her family was fabricated to justify the department being kept open.

+In 2019, after a long campaign, an application claiming a miscarriage of justice was lodged with the Criminal Cases Review Commission (CCRC).

 On 15 June 2022, the BBC reported that an application for review to clear the name of the three people convicted of conspiring to kill the prime minister had failed.
-However, the Criminal Cases Review Commission stated that while the arguments of the submission had merit, the case was too old to justify the expense.
-The Commission also said that "The submissions identified in the application may raise a real possibility that these convictions would be overturned."
+However, the Criminal Cases Review Commission stated that while the arguments of the submission had merit, the case was too old to justify the expense of referral to the Court of Appeal.
+The commission also said that "The submissions identified in the application may raise a real possibility that these convictions would be overturned."
 Campaigners are satisfied with the outcome.
+Downloads of the application, the CCRC's decision, and response to it are online.